 - Preheat oven to 375°F. Line standard 12-cup muffin/cupcake pan with paper liners.

 - In a large bowl, whisk together the flour, sugars, baking soda, salt and pumpkin pie spice; set aside.

-- In a large mixing bowl, whisk the eggs, pumpkin, oil and vanilla.
+- In a medium mixing bowl, whisk the eggs, pumpkin, oil and vanilla.
 Add the wet ingredients to the bowl of the dry ingredients.
 Use a wooden spoon to gently combine.
 Do not over mix.

 - Evenly scoop the batter into the 12 to 14 muffin cups.
 I use my large cookie scoop to make this step very easy.

 - Bake 22 to 25 minutes, until toothpick comes out clean.
 Allow to cool for 5 minutes in muffin pan before removing to cooling rack to cool completely.